andrewrcollins/8-bit-monster-studio/README.md

 * Output monster data to console
 * Save monster data to `monster.json`

+The command starts from an ancient game save file decoder I wrote years ago.

 Make a seeder

 * Seed `monsters` table from `monster.json`